Nikhil-Wagh/Alexa-Contest-Tracker/README.md

  5. Hackerearth
  6. Google Code Jam

+ -If user specifies a platform, the skill will tell about the latest two contests to held on that platform.
+And if no platform is specified, then it will tell about one contest to be held on each of the supported platforms.

  - User may get the details of the contests held before, on or after a particular date/time.
 The skill will get him/her the details as requested (provided there are any results).